nllong/docker-cbecc-com/vnc/README.md

 # CBECC-Com using Docker & Wine - with VNC

-Uses CBECC-Com base image with a VNC server for GUI access
+Uses CBECC-Com base image with a VNC server for GUI access.
+This is used for testing when upgrading to new versions of CBECC-Com

-## Pulling from Docker Hub

-Not yet published

 ## Building from Docker File

 ```
-docker build -t nllong/cbecc-com:vnc .
+docker build -t cbecc-vnc .
 ```

 ## Running Containter